yukkeorg/obs-text-pango/README.md

 Linux
 -----
 On Debian and its derivitaves you can install `libpango1.0-dev` for all the build time dependencies.
+Everywhere else its typically just `pango`.

 Windows
 -----